Premonition, sample chapters 1, 2, 3

 CONNECTICUT, Sunday Night

 KATE KASABIAN SHUDDERED with a chill.
-Maybe it was the weight of the comforter rising off her body that woke her.
+Maybe it was the comforter rising off her body that woke her.
 Perhaps it was the sudden cold spilling onto the other side of the bed as if someone had crawled in.
 “Todd?”
 Her whisper was so soft she barely heard it herself.
 “You’re back?”
 She rolled on her side half asleep, slipping her arm outside the down quilt.
 Her hand traced his shoulder and slid up the back of his neck.
 Her fingers combed through his hair with gentle strokes like so many times before.

 The bedroom was too quiet.
 No fabric rustled with her movements.
 No psychic voices played in her head.